-If you want your teams to make time for learning, you need to establish that they’re allowed to put aside a portion of their working lives to pursue new knowledge and skills.
+If you want your teams to make time for learning, whether that’s within your learning management system (LMS), via face-to-face training, or some other format, you need to establish that they’re allowed to put aside a portion of their working lives to pursue new knowledge and skills.

 This form of sanctioned learning time needs to be implemented company-wide, supported by all departments, and—crucially—communicated to your employees.